-Therefore, starting a company or a project can, indeed, give life meaning, loving someone is a powerful generator of meaning as well.
+Therefore, starting a company or a project can give life meaning, and loving someone is a powerful generator of meaning as well.

-Edith Weisskopf-Joelson, psychologist and a professor, finds that Frankl’s approach “may help counteract certain unhealthy trends in the present day culture of the United States, where the incurable sufferer is given very little opportunity to be proud of its suffering and to consider it ennobling rather than degrading” so that “he is not only unhappy, but also ashamed of being unhappy.”
+Edith Weisskopf-Joelson, psychologist and a professor, finds that Frankl’s approach “may help counteract certain unhealthy trends in the present day culture of the United States, where the incurable sufferer is given very little opportunity to be proud of its suffering and to consider it ennobling rather than degrading” so that “he is not only unhappy but also ashamed of being unhappy.”

 Indeed, perhaps the first step towards happiness is NOT being ashamed of not being happy.

 3. Realize that long-term happiness is a choice.

-But it is also teaching us, these days more than ever, that money, indeed, can’t buy happiness.
+But it is also teaching us, these days more than ever, that money can’t buy happiness.

-In the end, there can be many true ways to tell a story, yet only ONE narrative is authentically yours.
+In the end, there can be many true ways to tell a story, yet only one narrative is authentically yours.

 4. Know that it’s the negative experiences that truly transform you.

-There are days, or even months or years, when, in spite of your best efforts, you just can’t get to the light.
+There are days, or even months or years, when, despite your best efforts, you just can’t get to the light.

-The lyrics of his song You Want It Darker, where Cohen speaks to God are self-explanatory:
+The lyrics of his song You Want It Darker, where Cohen speaks to God, are self-explanatory:

 “If you are the dealer, let me out of the game, If you are the healer, I’m broken and lame, If thine is the glory, mine must be the shame.”

-Pema Chodron, an American Tibetan Buddhist and author, writes, “Self-improvement can have temporary results, but lasting transformation occurs only when we honor ourselves as the source of wisdom and compassion.”
+Pema Chodron, an American Tibetan Buddhist and author writes, “Self-improvement can have temporary results, but lasting transformation occurs only when we honor ourselves as the source of wisdom and compassion.”

 Human emotion is impermanent, in whatever shape or form it comes.